saulozitos/Tempus/README.md

 # Tempus

 > " _Tempus edax rerum_ "
-A Latin expression that meanstime: that devours all things.
+A Latin expression that means: time, that devours all things.

 \
 Tempus is a C++ application example to work with date time and chronometer.